rmi-electricity/cheshire/README.rst

 For Dependabot's PRs to automatically get merged, your repository must have access to the correct organization secrets and the ``rmi-electricity auto-merge Bot`` GitHub App.
-Contact Alex for help setting this up.
+Contact Alex Engel for help setting this up.

 GitHub Actions
 --------------